tscircuit/tscircuit/docs/rfcs/auto-decoupling-detection-and-enforcement.md

 />
 ```

+This metadata is optional for board authors.
+Without it, tscircuit still
-The capacitor needs only its normal electrical properties and connections:
+performs warning-only inference.
+The capacitor needs only its normal electrical
+properties and connections:

 ```tsx
 <capacitor name="C1" capacitance="100nF" />